 Welcome to my personal blog where I write mostly about Linux, other open source software, and my books.

-I have been in the IT industry for over 50 years.
 I am an Open Source Software and GNU/Linux advocate, trainer, writer, and speaker.
-I have been working with Linux and Open Source Software for more than 25 years.
+I have been working with Linux and Open Source Software since 1996 and with computers since 1969.
 I am a strong proponent of and evangelist for the “Linux Philosophy for System Administrators.”